defintion

 Columnar mucosa

-What is columnar mucosa?
-In pathology, columnar mucosa refers to a tissue that is covered by tall, column-shaped cells with nuclei (the part of the cell that holds the genetic material) located toward the bottom of the cell.
-These cells are usually taller than they are wide and they contain a substance called mucin.
-Where …
+In pathology, columnar mucosa refers to a tissue lined by tall, column-shaped cells with nuclei (the part of the cell that holds the genetic material) located toward the bottom of the cell.
+These cells are usually taller than they are wide and contain a substance called mucin.
+Where is columnar mucosa normally found in the …

 Read More »